 - Hiking sandals/ water shoes

-Depending on what type of hike you plan to do, you need to decide which type best fits with your chosen activity.
+Depending on what type of hike you plan to do and what you will be packing for your hike, you need to decide which type best fits your chosen activity.
 Ask yourself the following questions:

 - How far are you hiking?